-Q: I don’t know how to use Skype or Google Hangouts.
+Q: I don’t know how to use Zoom.
 What should I do?

-A: Learn how to use them.
-There are many tutorials online and it’s easy to learn.
+A: There are many tutorials online and it’s easy to learn.

 Q: I don’t know any foreign languages.
 May I apply?

-A: You may, but please understand that this course is aimed at absolute beginners, so you may be disappointed.
+A: You may, but be warned: this course is aimed at absolute beginners, so you may be disappointed.

 Q: Is this a pre-recorded class?